Chandrayee/CarGAN/README.md

 ```

 ## Training new models
 Instructions for training new models can be [found here](TRAINING.md).
-Most of the hyperparameter descriptions are taken from **<a href\
+Most of the hyperparameter descriptions are taken from: **<a href\
 ="https://arxiv.org/abs/1803.10892">Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks</a>**.
 We added hyperparameters for training the Wasserstein GAN loss.

 ## Training with Wasserstein GAN Loss with Gradient penalty